 Practice and Health System Management is a special interest of our residency program director.
 This topic is addressed by a monthly conference throughout the three years of training, and a two-week rotation in PGY-1.
 The monthly conferences cover such topics as coding and billing, contract negotiations and practice finance.
-Coding and billing - a critical topic to master for real world post-graduate private practice - is also covered in special interactive conferences and ongoing chart audits, precepting and feedback.
+Coding and billing - a critical topic to master for real world post-graduate private practice - is also covered in ongoing chart audits, precepting and feedback.

 Third-year residents receive assistance with resume writing, review of job opportunities and search strategies.
 All residents attend office management meetings, bi-monthly patient safety meetings, and resident team meetings addressing care of patients at high risk for hospital admissions and ER use, as identified by our Accountable Care Organization.
 Our practice is a Joint Commission-certified Patient Centered Medical Home, which offers opportunities for residents to engage in multi-disciplinary and community-based care.

 Residents develop leadership skills through participation on committees within the residency program, at the hospital, and in national organizations.
 Residents are also involved in recruitment, interviewing prospective residency candidates.
 Residents complete a series of modules in the AMA GME Competency Education Program, including modules on patient safety, quality improvement and medical liability insurance.